facebook/docusaurus/website/docs/guides/swizzling.md

 ## Ejecting {#ejecting}

-Ejecting a theme component is the process of creating a **copy** of the original theme component, that you can fully customize and override.
+Ejecting a theme component is the process of creating a **copy** of the original theme component, which you can fully customize and override.

 ---